Lewis Howard Latimer: Death and legacy

-For 25 years, from 1903 until he died in 1928, Latimer lived with his family in a home on Holly Avenue in what is known now as East Flushing section of Queens, New York.
+For 25 years, from 1903 until he died in 1928, Latimer lived with his family in a home on Holly Avenue in what is now known as the East Flushing section of Queens, New York.
 Latimer died on December 11, 1928, at the age of 80.
 Approximately sixty years after his death, his home was moved from Holly Avenue to 137th Street in Flushing, Queens, which is about 1.4 miles northwest of its original location.